 A second property can be a good investment for various reasons:

-- Perhaps you want to give a relative some help getting on the property ladder
+- Perhaps you want to give a relative somewhere to live

 - Maybe you need somewhere your family can go to get away from your busy lives